Horn in the West

 Horn in the West, written by playwright Kermit Hunter, is an outdoor drama produced every summer since 1952 in the Daniel Boone Amphitheater in Boone, North Carolina.
-The show, the oldest revolutionary war drama in the United States, was about the life and times of the hardy mountain settlers of western North Carolina and eastern Tennessee.
+The show, the oldest revolutionary war drama in the United States, is about the life and times of the hardy mountain settlers of western North Carolina and eastern Tennessee.
 It covers a time period during the American Revolution between the Battle of Alamance in 1771 and the Battle of King's Mountain in 1780.
 The story follows the family of Dr. Geoffrey Stuart, a British loyalist, who is forced to flee the lower colony due to the actions of his son during the Battle of Alamance.
 Led into the mountain country by frontiersman Daniel Boone, Stuart must come to terms with his own loyalties, which are divided between his country and his son.

 The show also features a presence of historical Cherokee figures, most notably in a scene taking place in 'Cherokee Country'.
 Nancy Ward, Dragging Canoe, and Attakullakulla have all been present in different iterations of the script.

 The show did not have its 69th season in 2020 due to the COVID-19 Pandemic, but resumed in 2021.